Meet the Veterinarians & Staff

 She enjoys spending time outside the hospital with her family and friends, as well as her three cats.

-Dr. Lauren Liba
+Dr. Lauren Liba, CAC

 Dr. Liba is a graduate of Michigan State University, having received a Bachelor of Veterinary Science in 2002 and a Doctorate of Veterinary Medicine in 2004.
 After graduation, she spent eight years practicing emergency and critical care medicine, then transitioned to general practice at Union Lake.
+She is a Certified Animal Chiropractor.

 Dr. Liba’s special interests include exotic animal medicine, ophthalmology, ultrasonography and soft tissue surgery.
 Practicing emergency medicine has allowed her to manage many challenging cases and see a wide variety of conditions.
 This experience has been invaluable at Union Lake.